 - Women tended to the children, gathered plants, roots, fruits, and nuts, prepared the food, and weaved baskets.

 - The protein rich pine nut was the staple ingredient in the diet of the people of this region.
 Although the Washoe did not have the means to store large quantities of food for winter; they were able to store pine nuts and eat them throughout the year.
 The pine nut harvest was an annual tradition right before the winter move to a lower elevation.
 It was a significant social event for the Washoe incorporating stories, lessons for the young, and celebrations.

 - Because of the need to follow seasonal food resources, the Washoe were a nomadic tribe.
 They tended to move with each season.
 Their winter houses were the most permanent structure as they tended to stay in them the longest.
 The winter houses consisted of a circular pattern of long poles erected from the ground and secured at the top, and then covered with either tree bark or deer hide.
 The summer camps were simple, temporary dwellings made of woven brush and strips of willow.

 - Family units tended to stay in close proximity as much as possible.
 During summer months families sometimes split up to increase their success in catching fish and harvesting greens.
 In seasons such as fall, where resources were most plentiful, families were able to stay together.

 Present Day Washoe Tribe Facts

+- The tribe was not especially known for their jewelry making but they did weave beautiful baskets.
+In fact, Washoe member Dat So La Lee became one of the most famous Native American basket weavers.
 Today her baskets can be seen at the Nevada State Museum and have an estimated worth of one million dollars.